openmeteo/swb/docs/swb.rst

 RAW), we need to irrigate.
 Normally the amount of water we irrigate with is RAW.
 But sometimes we prefer to throw in a fraction of that amount.
-This will result in more frequent irrigations thereafter and is beneficial in some cases. :ref:`TEIEP (2014, p.
-92) <teiep2014>` confusingly calls this fraction the "irrigation optimizer", but we are going to call it the **malamos irrigation fraction** or mif.
+This will result in more frequent irrigations thereafter and is beneficial in some cases.
+This fraction is called the **refill factor**.

 Calculation of depletion
 ------------------------